emintz/ArduinoLib/RTOSAid/README.md

 ## Overview

-So far, we have only one way to run a task in the future: wait the desired time, then proceed.
+So far, we have only one way to run a logic in the future: wait the desired time, then proceed.
 Sometimes, though it is handy to have a "fire and forget" mechanism, a way to stage a task to be run, then get on with the application logic.
 Timers provide that mechanism.

-## The MicrosecondTimer Class
+## MicrosecondTimer Class

 A `MicrosecondTimer` allows applications to schedule a `VoidFunction` invocation after a precise delay.
 The delay is specified in microseconds.